GabrielBarnett/myKamus/README.md

 words and sentences that have been sourced from various open-source online projects.
 The use of this program is very simple.

 1: Open the file named myKamus_initialise.py ensuring you have the necessary dependencies installed.

 2: Highlight an Indonesian word or short phrase and copy it (ctrl+c)

 3: Watch your translations come up in real time, if there are no sentences or word translations then the word may be too unique or niche to search.
 If this happens the recomendation is to search sub strings within the Indonesian word itself.
-Ensure that you have not copied any spaces around single words or phrases,
+Ensure that you have not copied any spaces around single words or phrases

 4: If you would like to search for a specific word click on the console and press "ctrl+s" and then type in your desired word or phrase.